 A significant benefit of active surveillance is that it will not affect your everyday life as much as other treatments.
 Remember, if your results indicate that your cancer is changing, other treatments will be available to you.

-Nutrients for Prostate Health
+Diet and Lifestyle Choices for Prostate Health

 There is no universal agreement on how often you should have follow-up tests during active surveillance.
 It is important to note that you need to be willing and committed to attend regular follow-up doctor visits to monitor the status of your low-risk prostate cancer.
 Also, studies suggest that incorporating certain nutrients into your daily diet may be beneficial.